 Young horses, growing horses, lactating mares and late-gestation broodmares all have higher calcium requirements than typical adult horses.
 Severe calcium deficiency in horses causing noticeable symptoms such as “big head” is less common today than in the past.
 However, deficiency may occur when horses consume certain subtropical grasses that are high in oxalate which restricts calcium absorption.

-This nutrient is closely related to the vitamin B family.
+This nutrient is closely related to B-vitamins.
 It is a constituent of lecithin which is a type of fatty substance known as a phospholipid.
-Deficiency in choline is unlikely and it has an established Recommended Dietary Concentration of 50 mg/kg of dry matter intake.

 Chromium is a micromineral that is widely used in horses with metabolic dysfunction because it has been shown to potentiate the effects of insulin.
 Mad Barn uses Biochrome in its supplements, which contains this mineral in the form of chromium polynicotinate.
 The chromium is surrounded by several niacin molecules which increase absorption.